interstar/cardigan-bay/bedrock/PatterningSupportInCardiganBay.md

 )

 ----
-As of the current release XXX on DATE, Cardigan Bay currently supports the following patterning functions:
+As of the current release, Cardigan Bay currently supports the following patterning functions:

 maths